 Share this

-Collecting blood samples from study participants has been key to whole-genome sequencing and studies that increase our understanding of biomarkers, but traditional blood collection procedures have not always been patient-friendly or convenient.
-Traditional blood draws are invasive and require visits to the clinic or lab.
-This poses a barrier to finding people who are willing to participate in clinical studies.
-Such studies would benefit from less invasive or more convenient blood collection methods, which would enable them to recruit larger and more diverse groups of study subjects.
+Collecting venipuncture blood samples from study participants has been key to whole-genome sequencing and studies that increase our understanding of biomarkers, but traditional blood collection procedures have not always been patient-friendly or convenient.

 A study to determine the quality of whole-genome sequencing from blood samples found that out of 531 blood samples that were collected, only 6% failed the quality control requirements, compared to a 46% failure of saliva samples.
 This indicates that blood samples are more reliable for both direct sequence analysis and high-resolution curve melting analysis of DNA.

-- Close the device in its protective cartridge.
+- Secure the device in its protective cartridge.

-Remote Dried Blood Sampling vs. Saliva Sampling for Genome Sequencing
+Making the Choice: Remote Blood Sampling vs. Saliva Sampling

 Share this